mrhappyma/userexedotme/content/posts/why-i-dont-like-apple.md

 {{< youtube o2_SZ4tfLns >}}
 The thing is, if you went with the option of going to Mr.Rossman for him to fix it for free, your warenty is now void.
 And this by far is not the only example of this.

-Apple noticed people strongly disliking this, and launched the "Apple Authorized Service Provider Program".
+Apple noticed people not liking this and launched the "Apple Authorized Service Provider Program".
 This itself just a PR stunt:
 {{< youtube rwgpTDluufY >}}

 ## Just being stupid